Andrew Hawkins: Professional career

 Hawkins worked out with the Cleveland Browns after going undrafted in the 2008 NFL draft.
 He was not signed to play in the NFL and was out of football the entire 2008 season.

-4th and Long

-Hawkins competed as a contestant on Michael Irvin's football reality show 4th and Long.
-Hawkins was a runner-up to fellow receiver Jesse Holley.
-Hawkins was cut on the final episode along with future CFL player Ahmaad Smith.

 Montreal Alouettes

 He then signed with the Montreal Alouettes of the Canadian Football League (CFL) on December 5, 2008.

 However, before his first CFL season in 2009, Hawkins went to compete on Michael Irvin's football reality show 4th and Long to compete for a spot on the Dallas Cowboys roster.
-He was named the runner-up.
+He was named the runner-up to fellow receiver Jesse Holley.
+Hawkins was cut on the final episode along with future CFL player Ahmaad Smith.

 Hawkins then went on to play with the Alouettes for two seasons.
-He scored his first CFL touchdown on October 12, 2009 during a Thanksgiving Day match-up against the Calgary Stampeders.
+He scored his first CFL touchdown on October 12, 2009, during a Thanksgiving Day match-up against the Calgary Stampeders.
 He totaled only 41 receptions, 457 yards and five touchdowns in two seasons for the Alouettes, but was a part of the back-to-back Grey Cup championship teams.